juju/docs/src/en/reference-constraints.md

 - tags

     Comma-delimited tags assigned to the machine.
-Currently only supported by MaaS.
+Currently only supported by MAAS.

 - spaces

-    Spaces constraint allows specifying a list of Juju network space names a unit or machine needs access to.
+    Permits specifying a list of Juju network space names that a unit or machine needs access to.
 Both positive and negative (prefixed with "^") spaces can be in the list, separated by commas.